How to Create an LLC in Washington State

 The benefits are many, but forming an LLC is not without its downsides.

-Transferring ownership is more complicated in an LLC than a corporation.
+Additionally, transferring ownership is more complicated in an LLC than in a corporation.
 In a corporation, you can increase ownership through stock sales, but LLCs require the approval of all owners to add new owners or otherwise alter the allocation of ownership.

 Establishing an LLC in Washington isn’t necessarily difficult, but there are several steps you should be aware of to do it correctly.

 The state of Washington does not require a separate operating agreement, but it can be helpful.
-An operating agreement is a legal document that outlines the ownership and operating processes of your LLC.
+An operating agreement is a legal document that outlines your LLC’s ownership and operating processes.

 Finally, you will need to secure workers’ compensation insurance and general liability insurance to protect your company’s assets in the event of an incident.